wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-guide-send-an-sms-with-python-fastapi-and-vonage.md

 ![Vonage CLI choose AI training option](/content/blog/the-how-to-guide-sending-an-sms-with-python-fastapi-and-vonage/cli_7.png)

-Your application has been created and you’re pretty darn happy about that.
+You have a created application!
+You’re pretty darn happy about that.
 You’ll be able to binge-watch Loki in no time.

 ![Vonage CLI application created](/content/blog/the-how-to-guide-sending-an-sms-with-python-fastapi-and-vonage/cli_8.png)

-You go back to the [dashboard](https://dashboard.nexmo.com/) because you want to check if your application was created.
+Your created application awaits.
+You want to confirm.
+You go back to the [dashboard](https://dashboard.nexmo.com/).
 You click on **Your Applications** and see it.

+You check if the toggled option is on for Messages API.
+You also want to verify your webhooks made it, so you select to edit.

 ![See Vonage dashboard after creating application with Vonage CLI](/content/blog/the-how-to-guide-sending-an-sms-with-python-fastapi-and-vonage/cli_9.png)

-You’d like to check if the Messages API option is toggled on and if your webhooks made it, so you select to edit.

 ![Edit your application in the Vonage dashboard](/content/blog/the-how-to-guide-sending-an-sms-with-python-fastapi-and-vonage/cli_10.png)